 So, make sure to get the certified KN95 masks for yourself and your family and stay safe from the asymptomatic carriers of the Coronavirus.

 As per the WHO guidelines for COVID-19, KN95 masks can be used for 6-7 hours.
-Apart from this, there are some other factors which are important for you to take into consideration.
+If you use them for prolonged periods, the filtering material of KN95 masks loses its effectiveness.

 The KN95 masks have an elastic that wraps around the head.
 Once they get stretched out too often, or too many times, the elastic becomes too loose.